boryanagoncharenko/CssCoco/test.md

  ---
 **Description**: Use double quotation marks in charsets
  **Source**: [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#type_Attributes)
  **Violations**:  Using single quotes in charset is illegal according to CSS rules.
-Since the convention describes an anti-pattern, its violations occur when single quotes are using in a charset:
+Since the convention describes an anti-pattern, its violations occur when single quotes are used in a charset:
  ```
  @charset 'UTF-8';
  ```